-Fort Boards have been evaluated and identified, by pediatric occupational therapists, as a therapy tool and as a toy for special needs children.
-While active play is a great way for all children to learn, there are specific aspects of Fort Boards that make them an ideal toy for children with a variety of special needs.
+Fort Boards® have been evaluated and identified, by Pediatric Occupational Therapists ("OT" for short), as a therapy tool and as a toy for special needs children.
+While active play is a great way for all children to learn, there are specific aspects of Fort Boards® that make them an ideal toy for children with a variety of special needs.

 - Visual Spatial Skills

 - Social Skills and Communication

 We received the below email from a parent in Kansas:

 "Fort Boards® work for Dylan, a unique little boy.
 The very first thing Dylan did with Fort Boards® was build a square around himself, then he exclaimed "Dylan space. l, the therapist, was able to get him to engage by tossing a ball back and forth from "Dylan's Space."
 On one occasion he was having a rough day.
 He built up the walls higher and was able to tell us without words that he needed some time, as well as being able to remove a few boards to let someone in.
 It's hard for him to explain - as an autistic child he has a hard time relaying what he needs or what he wants.
 But we know if it's a good day when he builds with a door or without."

 The pediatric occupational therapists we've consulted with agree that Fort Boards® are especially useful for improving the visual perceptual and visual spatial skills that play a large role in learning letters, figuring out math problems, and playing sports or dancing.